Child development at 6-8 years: what’s happening

 - is aggressive with other children

-- seems to be afraid of going to school, or refuses to go to school (your child might complain about headaches or stomach aches when getting ready for school).
+- seems to be afraid of going to school, or refuses to go to school.

 - can’t get dressed or undressed independently